“Yo, I don’t think we should talk about this

 No, but that’s a part of life"

-To borrow some lyrics from Salt-N-Pepa’s 1990s hit: “But that’s a part of life”
+To borrow some lyrics from a certain Salt-N-Pepa’s 1990s hit: “But that’s a part of life”

 How To Avoid Worrying About Pre-Existing Conditions

 1. As we’ve outlined in our previous article, The Best Time to Get Insured is when you’re completely healthy.
 You do not have pre-existing conditions to consider.
 Aim to get insured when you’re healthy.

 2. Stay insured.
 Preferably with the same insurer who is a safe long-term insurer.
 If you have gaps in insurance or are always changing providers, you expose yourself to the risk of having your policy affected by a pre-existing condition.
 Anytime you’re starting a policy from new, there’s a risk you could be denied claims for a pre-existing condition.
 If you limit the number of times you’re starting a policy from scratch, then you limit your risk.